-Our board of directors currently consists of eight directors.
+Our board of directors currently consists of seven directors.
 Our certificate of incorporation provides a classified board of directors consisting of three classes of directors, each serving staggered three-year terms.
-As a result, a portion of our board of directors will be elected each year.
+As a result, a portion of our board of directors are elected each year.

-Our Class I directors, whose terms will expire at the Annual Meeting, are Messrs.
-Scott N. Flanders and Michael D. Goldberg.
+Our Class I directors, whose terms will expire at the Annual Meeting, are Scott N. Flanders and Michael D. Goldberg.
+Our board of directors has nominated Class I directors Scott N. Flanders and Michael D. Goldberg for election at the Annual Meeting.
 If elected, Messrs.
-Flanders and Goldberg will serve as directors until the Annual Meeting of Stockholders in 2016 and until their respective successors are elected and qualified, subject to earlier resignation or removal.
+Flanders and Goldberg will serve as directors until the Annual Meeting of Stockholders in 2019 and until their respective successors are elected and qualified, subject to earlier resignation or removal.